jags14385/Type-on-Strap/_posts/2019-08-29-my-first-poem-or-a-prose.md

 layout: post
 title: Love Hope & Vulnerability
 date: 2019-08-29
-published: false
+# published: false
 ---

+Love, Hope & Vulnerability

+Hidden are these feelings
+shrouded are my fears
+All I want, is not to hide
+All I want, is to be seen

 What am I to you,
 Am I a stranger
 Or am I someone
 What am I to you .

 What am I for you ?
 Am I love or hate
 Am I hope or despair
 Am I courage or dread
 What am I for you ?

 What am I to you,
 Am I the past or the present
 Or am I the shrouded future
 What am I to you ?
 What am I for you ?

+Hidden are these feelings
+shrouded are my fears
+All I want, is not to hide
+All I want, is to be seen

 ---
 **Hence, something to ponder about :**